Bernardo-MG/docs-maven-skin/src/site/markdown/custom_site_descriptor.md

 # Custom Site Descriptors

-Most of the common [site descriptors][site_descriptors] are supported, along a few custom options.
+Most of the common [site descriptors][site_descriptors] are supported, but there are also a few custom options.
 Knowing these will allow taking full advantage of the skin.

 ## Skin Config